aspdigital/EFM8-USB-MIDI/Sandbox/EFM8-USB-MIDI/trunk/readme.txt

 ** MIDI IN, to host computer over BULK IN Endpoint. ** Any time there is an event that requires data to be sent back to the host, we call USBD_Write() with a MIDI_Event_Packet_t as the data buffer and the count set to 4, the size of that packet.
 Callback is set false, as we don't care.
+Prior to calling USBD_Write(), we check to see if the endpoint is already busy, and wait for it to not be so.

-** MIDI OUT, from host computer to USB device over bulk endpoint **
+** MIDI OUT, from host computer to USB device over bulk out endpoint **

-OUT EP1 has its max packet size set to 8.
-This means that up to two MIDI messages (4 bytes each) can be sent from the host in a packet.
+OUT EP1 has its max packet size set to 32.
+This means that up to eight MIDI messages (4 bytes each) can be sent from the host in a packet.
 In some cases only one message is sent.
 This needs to be handled.
 One way to handle this would be to push all incoming MIDI messages into a software FIFO (akin to the UART FIFOs).
 Perhaps the FIFO needs to store only, say,